Wedding Venues That Don't Suck // Best Unique PA, NY, NJ Wedding Venues

 Barbuzzo (Center City, Philadelphia) – link

 The private upstairs dining room at this Philly staple has a cozy-meets-industrial vibe, perfect for up to 65 guests.
 Enjoy a gourmet Mediterranean menu (and that damn. salted caramel. budino.
-SO GOOD!) from some of the city’s favorite restauranteurs, right in the heart of the Gayborhood.
-Barbuzzo is the perfect venue for the non-traditional couple who loves food and wants to eat it with only their closest pals.
+SO GOOD!) from some of the city’s favorite restauranteurs, right in the heart of Midtown Village.
+Barbuzzo is the perfect venue for the laid back couple who loves food and wants to eat it with only their closest pals.
 Plus, after the wedding, you can visit the main restaurant downstairs and re-live the day through the food.
 It’s also great for rehearsal dinners – check out this feature on Philly in Love.

 Bok (South Philadelphia) – link